timomeh/tune-otd/README.md

 ## Can I theme it?

 Oh yes!
 Theming is a bit like in WordPress.
-Create a new Folder in `template` and put your HTML in it.
-If you're ready change the value of `template` in the `data.json`.
+Create a new Folder in `template` with an `index.php`  and put your HTML in it.
+If you're ready change the value of `template` in the `data.json` to the name of your Template (the name of the folder).
 You can find the HTML for the Play Button [here](https://developer.spotify.com/technologies/widgets/spotify-play-button/).

 You can use a few functions to get your data in the Template: